1. Home

 2) Engaging Networks Services (ENS) Application Programming Interface (API)

-Clients and Partners who use the ENS API to process transactions that include card details (credit card number / CVV) will need to use the “us-vault” or “ca-vault” endpoints instead of the current endpoints.
-All other API traffic, like authentication and supporter services, should continue to use the standard endpoints.
+Clients and Partners who use the ENS API to process transactions that include card details (credit card number / CVV) will need to use the “us-vault” or “ca-vault” endpoints.
+All other API traffic, like authentication and supporter services, should use the standard endpoints.

 • https://ca.engagingnetworks.app